-The Shema is the central, most instructive and most important declaration in all of Judaism and biblical religion.
-It is the first thing we say upon awakening, the last thing we say before sleep and, if possible, our final words and thoughts before we return our bodies to the earth in death.
+The Shema is the central, most instructive, and most important declaration in all of Judaism and biblical religion and spirituality.
+It is the first thing we say upon awakening, the last thing we say before sleep, and, if possible, our final words and thoughts before we return our bodies to the earth in death.

 Hear, listen!
 Pay attention!
 This matters!Y'israel: